Stefano Schiaffino, emeritus

 The myogenic regulatory factor MRF4 is highly expressed in adult skeletal muscle but its function is unknown.
 We have found show that knockdown of MRF4 in adult muscle causes hypertrophy and prevents denervation-induced atrophy.
 This effect is accompanied by increased protein synthesis and widespread activation of muscle-specific genes, many of which are targets of MEF2 transcription factors.
 MEF2-dependent genes represent the top-ranking gene set enriched after MRF4 RNAi and a MEF2 reporter is inhibited by co-transfected MRF4 and activated by MRF4 RNAi.
 The MRF4 RNAi-dependent increase in fiber size is prevented by dominant negative MEF2, while constitutively active MEF2 is able to induce myofiber hypertrophy.
 The nuclear localization of the MEF2 co-repressor HDAC4 is impaired by MRF4 knockdown, suggesting that MRF4 acts by stabilizing a repressor complex that controls MEF2 activity.
 These findings open new perspectives in the search for therapeutic targets to prevent muscle wasting, in particular sarcopenia and cachexia.

-3. Mitochondrial specialization revealed by single muscle fiber proteomics (Murgia et al, EMBO Rep 2015; Schiaffino et al, Scand J Med Sci Sports 2015)
+3. Mitochondrial specialization revealed by single muscle fiber proteomics (Murgia et al, EMBO Rep 2015; Murgia et al, Cell Rep 2017)

 In collaboration with Marta Murgia and Matthias Mann (Martinsried) we have analyzed the proteome of single skeletal muscle fibers using a highly sensitive mass-spectrometry-based proteomic workflow developed in Mann’s laboratory.
 This study revealed significant differences in the mitochondrial proteome of the four major fiber types present in mouse skeletal muscle.
 A major result has been the demonstration of the differential distribution of the two mitochondrial isocitrate dehydrogenases, IDH2 and IDH3.
 Type 1/slow fibers contain high levels of IDH2 and relatively low levels of IDH3, whereas fast 2X and 2B fibers show an opposite expression pattern.
 The findings suggest that in skeletal muscle IDH2 functions in the forward direction of the Krebs cycle and that substrate flux along the cycle occurs predominantly via IDH2 in type 1 fibers and via IDH3 in 2X and 2B fibers.
 IDH2-mediated conversion of isocitrate to α-ketoglutarate leads to the generation of NADPH, which is critical to buffering the H2O2 produced by the respiratory chain.
 Nicotinamide nucleotide transhydrogenase (NNT), the other major mitochondrial enzyme involved in NADPH generation, is also more abundant in type 1 fibers.
 We suggest that the continuously active type 1 fibers are endowed with a more efficient H2O2 scavenging capacity to cope with the higher levels of reactive oxygen species production.

-Left panel.
-Top: scheme of the Krebs cycle with highlighted IDH2 and IDH3 pathways involved in the isocitrate to α-ketoglutarate conversion.
+A. Top: scheme of the Krebs cycle with highlighted IDH2 and IDH3 pathways involved in the isocitrate to α-ketoglutarate conversion.
 Bottom: relative abundance of IDH2 and IDH3 subunits in the different fiber types, as derived from single muscle fiber proteomics (relative values normalized to OXPHOS proteins).
+Note that IDH3 subunits, like most other Krebs cycle enzymes, show highest values in type 2X fibers, whereas IDH2 is especially abundant in type 1 fibers.

-Right panel.
-Top: scheme showing some of the mitochondrial systems involved in reactive oxygen species (ROS) scavenging.
+B. Top: scheme showing some of the mitochondrial systems involved in reactive oxygen species (ROS) scavenging.
 Superoxide anions O2-•, which are formed during aerobic respiration, are converted to H2O2 by mitochondrial superoxide dismutase (SOD2) and then to water by peroxidases (Prx), that use reduced glutathione (GSH).
 GSH levels are maintained by glutathione reductase (GR), with NADPH levels being continuously replenished by the activity of IDH2 and nicotinamide nucleotide transhydrogenase (NNT).
 Bottom: single muscle fiber proteomics shows that both IDH2 and NNT are especially abundant in type 1/slow fibers and expressed at much lower levels in fast type 2X/2B fibers (relative values normalized to OXPHOS proteins).
+(Modified from Schiaffino et al, Scand J Med Sci Sports 2015).

 - 2011 Professor Emeritus of General Pathology, University of Padova